marynelv/assisted-photography/README.md

 [Quick compilation instructions]

 1. Go into the frameworks folder, and run the compile script from the command line: ./compile.sh
-2. Go into the AssistedPhoto folder, and open the Xcode project
+2. Go into the AssistedPhoto folder, and open the XCode project
 3. Change the Bundle identifier if need to
 4. Build the AssistedPhoto target